sappelhoff/pyprep/docs/matlab_differences.rst

 is calculated using robust Z-scoring based on the median absolute deviation (MAD).

-This method is not called by :meth:`~pyprep.NoisyChannels.find_all_bads` by default and must be called explicitly if desired.
+This method is called by :meth:`~pyprep.NoisyChannels.find_all_bads` by default, but is skipped when ``matlab_strict=True`` to maintain equivalence with the original MATLAB PREP pipeline.

 Annotation-Based Segment Rejection